How to write formulas for Computed Attributes

 - Enclose operations in parentheses

-- Insert line breaks using ⌘+Enter or CTRL+Enter
+- Insert line breaks using CTRL+Enter enclosed in "quotes"

 Other Formula Elements:

 - $$ITEM - This is used to represent a value of a Multiselect attribute.
 This is used in operations like MAP and FILTER as a placeholder variable that will take the different values of the attribute in a loop execution.